 In addition, six agencies were chosen as our ‘ones to watch’.
-These are Fluxx, Grandad London, Velocity Partners, Quill (formerly known as iTrigga), Radical Company and Nice Agency.
+These are Mediaworks, True Digital, Building Blocks, 4Ps Marketing, BLOOM Worldwide and Proof Digital.

-In addition to the rankings, the report contains in-depth analysis of the state of the agency industry and a discussion on how agencies can be leading the way in the digital transformation of their clients.
+In addition to the rankings, the report contains in-depth analysis of the state of the agency industry and a series of articles lovingly crafted by the Econsultancy content team.
 There is also an interactive Excel spreadsheet that allows companies to filter agencies by revenue split, verticals targeted and the category which accounts for the majority of their fee income.

 So head on over to the report page, where you'll find a list of all the Top 100.
 Congratulations to all those featured.